-Ease Dental Anxiety with Your Kids
+Ease Dental Anxiety With Kids

-The American Dental Association recommends children visit the dentist within six months of getting their first tooth or by age 1.
-Early visits give kids a chance to become familiar with the dentist and may help reduce anxiety down the road.
+- Start taking your kids to the dentist early.
+The American Dental Association recommends children visit the dentist within six months of their first tooth or by age one.
+Early visits give kids a chance to become familiar with the dentist and can help reduce dental anxiety down the road.